kragorg/dng/appendices/Appendix D — Additional Rules.md

 **Investigation.** You gain additional insight when inspecting areas within wooden structures, because you know tricks of construction that can conceal areas from discovery.

-**Perception.** You can spot irregularities in wooden walls or floors, making it easier to find trap doors and secret passages.
+**Perception.** You can spot irregularities in wooden walls or floors, making it easier to find trapdoors and secret passages.

 **Stealth.** You can quickly assess the weak spots in a wooden floor, making it easier to avoid the places that creak and groan when they’re stepped on.